mtkluc/Project1/README.md

 - Examine the impact of school holidays (December-January, Easter, Winter break) on delays.
 - Investigate the relationship between weather conditions and flight delays.
 - Identify popular destinations for local travelers.
-- Determine the cheapest flights to top destinations.
+- Determine the cheapest flights for the month of December 2024.
+- Find the busiest month of the year.
 **Data Collection**
 The project uses the Amadeus API to fetch flight data.
 The data is collected for various months throughout the year to analyze on-time performance and travel trends.